Programmable Media

 Tip

-You can find these credentials in the Product Environment Credentials section of the Dashboard page in the Cloudinary console.
+You can find these credentials on the API Keys page of the Cloudinary Console Settings.

 2. Set your environment as active, as shown in the screenshot below.